ex0dus-0x/ex0dus-0x.github.io/_posts/2018-09-26-system-call-sequencing-ids.md

 Let's extend this library for printing out our `strace` as JSON.

 We will be modifying the `Trace` object in the library.
-This class provides the main interface for capturing and extracting information from a trace file, and should be the main interface that developers use when generating system call representation.
+This object provides the main interface for capturing and extracting information from a trace file, and should be the main interface that developers use when generating system call representation.
 Our ideal script would appear as so:

 ```python
 from posix_omni_parser import Trace